An all-natural, all-amazing no churn ice cream.

 I was wrong.
 No churn ice cream tastes just like — and is! — real ice cream.
 It tastes like gelato, actually: a little softer than hard-packed ice cream.
 But every bit as satisfying.

-It makes sense, scientifically, that no-churn ice cream tastes like “regular” ice cream.
+It makes sense, scientifically, that no-churn homemade strawberry ice cream tastes like “regular” homemade ice cream.
 Traditional ice cream (say, vanilla) is made from sugar, cream, egg yolks, and vanilla.
 This custard then gets put into an ice cream maker, where it is simultaneously frozen and aerated via churning.

 The aeration from the ice cream maker’s churning mechanism gives the finished ice cream a creamy texture — as opposed to being a big block of cream-based ice.